 We’ve explored the legal ramifications of using other people’s copyrighted video works on this blog before.
 Now let’s take a look at copyright from the other end: how to copyright a video of your own.

 Let’s say, for example, that you want to stream live video on your website.
-You’ve chosen a dedicated OVP, like DaCast, for access to pro streaming solutions.
+You’ve chosen a dedicated OVP, like Dacast, for access to pro streaming solutions.
 What do you need to do to protect your live streaming videos and ensure they belong to you?
 You want those aspects in place before doing secure video uploading to your streaming video host.

 There are three main sides to this question.
-First, when does the legal copyright protection for your video begin?
+First, when does the legal copyright protection for your video begins?
 Second, do you need to register your video with the Copyright Office, and if so, how do you do that?
 And third, can you lose the right to your video?
 If so, how can you prevent that from happening?